lazydancer/Parsley-for-Style/README.md

 ## Copyright and license

-Code and documentation copyright 2011-2017 the [Bootstrap Authors](https://github.com/twbs/bootstrap/graphs/contributors) and [Twitter, Inc.](https://twitter.com) Code released under the [MIT License](https://github.com/twbs/bootstrap/blob/master/LICENSE).
-Docs released under [Creative Commons](https://github.com/twbs/bootstrap/blob/master/docs/LICENSE).
+Code released under the MIT License